 Definition.

-An F-vector space is an abelian group furnished with a scalar multiplication
+A vector space over a field , or an -vector space, is an abelian group furnished with a scalar multiplication

 and satisfying some axioms: